- Last updated:

 Dial 110 or 120 for police and 122 or 123 for the fire department and ambulance services.
 It may be difficult to obtain police assistance.
 Police forces lack resources and are often corrupt.
 National police officers do not speak English.
 PROATUR officers are able to provide assistance in English.

-It is the sole prerogative of each country or region to determine who is allowed to enter.
-Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
-The following information on entry and exit requirements has been obtained from the Guatemalan authorities.
-However, these requirements are subject to change at any time.
+It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
+Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
+The following information has been obtained from the Guatemalan authorities and is subject to change at any time.
+The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
+While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
+The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with the Embassy of the Republic of Guatemala or one of its consulates for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.